website design and seo

 URL Structure

-Your domain URLs (the actual links that lead searchers to your website) should include your keyword for each page and also indicate the hierarchy between your pages while remaining as short as possible.
+Your domain URLs (the links that lead searchers to your website) should include your keyword for each page and indicate the hierarchy between your pages while remaining as short as possible.
 A page on your website should not take more than three clicks to reach from your homepage.
 Here is an example of an optimized site structure—or “information architecture”:

 URL StructureMoz—an excellent resource for everything SEO) says, “URL structure is important because it helps the search engines to understand relative importance and adds a helpful relevancy metric to the given page.
-It is also helpful from an anchor text perspective because people are more likely to link with the relevant word or phrase if the keywords are included in the URL.”
+It is also helpful from an anchor text perspective because people are likelier to link with the relevant word or phrase if the keywords are included in the URL.”

 Site navigation

 In addition to a great site and URL structure, your site should be easy for users (and Google) to navigate.
 The site menu should be located prominently at the top.
 Every page on the site should be linked.
 Avoid creating “orphaned pages”— pages that aren’t linked from any other pages on the site.
 If users can’t find a page by following links, search engines won’t be able to either.
-Again, a content inventory that captures all this information will come in very handy while planning and building!
+Again, a content inventory that captures all this information will be very handy while planning and building!

 Map the Buyer’s Journey